sivanaikk/iudx-developer-docs/docs/Deployment/Docker Swarm-Based Deployment/IUDX Component Installation/API Server.md

 sidebar_position: 8
 ---

-A general instructions for all api servers below before deploying it
+Below is the general instructions for deploying all the below api servers:

  1. For each api servers, following services are connected internally over overlay network using below service names